A Survey of Graph Neural Networks for Recommender Systems: Challenges, Methods, and Directions: Existing Methods

 \subsubsection{GNN in Matching}

-In the matching stage, efficiency is an essential problem because of the high computation complexity for candidates selection.
+In the matching stage, efficiency is an essential problem because of the high computation complexity for candidate selection.
 Specifically, only hundreds of items will be selected from the item pool of million magnitudes for the following ranking stage, based on coarse-grained user preferences.
-Therefore, proposed models in this stage barely leverage user-item interactions as data input for modeling user preferences, without introducing additional features such as user ages, item price, browsing time on the application, etc.
+Therefore, proposed models in this stage barely leverage user-item interactions as data input for modeling user preferences without introducing additional features such as user ages, item price, browsing time on the application, etc. For matching, besides the basic challenges of graph construction and network design, there is also the challenge of CF signal extraction, as shown in Table~\ref{table:matching}.